 The Hunter Becomes The Hunted: What seems to happen from the initial entries.
 Alex goes out of his way to seek the Operator after encountering him once, and then in turn ends up getting stalked by him.

-In Entry #45, Alex finds a Masky watching him outside his house.
-After a lengthy chase, Alex ends up getting ambushed by Tim and the two gang up on him.
+In Entry #45, Alex finds Masky watching him outside his house.
+After a lengthy chase, Alex ends up getting ambushed by both him and Hoody, whereas the two gang up on him.
 Alex only survives because the Operator seems to show up and scare them off.

 Hypocrite: In Entry #9, he gets on Tim and Sarah's cases for their wooden acting, but the trailer for his movie shows that he has the worst performance of all.

 Never My Fault: Comes off this way when he tries (and possibly succeeds) killing Jessica in Entry 76.
-He continues to insist "This is all Jay's fault." even though, you know, he technically started it all by killing people in order to tie up loose ends.
+He continues to insist "this is all Jay's fault," even though we know he was killing people in order to tie up loose ends.